Reproducible-Science-Curriculum/publication-RR-Jupyter/exporting_the_notebook.md

 ---
 title: Exporting the Jupyter Notebook
-minutes: 30
+teaching: 15
+exercises: 15
+objectives:
+- Recognize and identify the various publishing related data formats.
+- Use NBConvert to export your notebooks in a variety of formats, including HTML, PDF, LaTeX, and Markdown.
+- Select an appropriate output format for your publication and justify your choice.
+keypoints:
+- Jupyter Notebooks can be converted to a number of formats relevant for scholarly communication and publishing, including HTML, PDF, and Markdown.
+- Some code repositories, including GitHub, "know" how to render Jupyter Notebook format natively, and hence can be used for publishing notebooks for public viewing.
 ---

 # Introduction

-At the end of this lesson, you will be able to

-- Describe the advantages of common electronic publication formats
-- Convert your existing Jupyter Notebooks into common publication formats

-# Learning Objectives

-- Recognize and identify the various publishing related data formats.
-- Use NBConvert to export their notebooks in a variety of formats including HTML, PDF, markdown, LaTeX and Reveal.js slides.
-- Select an appropriate output format for their publication and justify their choice.
-- Create a GitHub account and upload a Jupyter notebook to your GitHub repository for public viewing.
+The native Jupyter Notebook format is not (yet?) among those accepted by scholarly publishers.
+Nor do web browsers know how to render it.
+Hence, when it comes time to publish your Notebooks, whether as part of a scholarly publication or simply to the web, it needs to be exported to a suitable output format.
+This is what the `jupyter nbocnvert` command does.

+In this lesson, we will look at several formats relevant to scholarly publishing and publishing to the web, and we will learn how to export a notebook to such formats.

 # Output formats